-Worrying about the questions you missed asking your child's teacher at the recent Parent-Teacher Meeting (PTM)?
-Or, wondering what to ask at the next meeting?
-Here are some questions you could ask.
+Worried about the questions you missed asking your child's teachers at the recent Parent-Teacher Meeting (PTM)?
+Or wondering what to ask at the next meeting?
+Here are some useful questions to ask

 It's no secret that parental involvement in a child's education leads to better grades and behaviour.
-And, one of the tenets of effective parental involvement is a good parent-teacher relationship.
-Your child spends a sizable portion of his early life at school, and the effect his teachers have on him is often long-lasting and can be the foundation for success later in his life.
+And one of the tenets of effective parental involvement is a good parent-teacher relationship.
+Your child spends a sizable portion of their life at school, and the effect their teachers have on them is long-lasting and lays the foundation for success later in their life.

-Building trust between parents and teachers is the cornerstone to having an effective and harmonious parent-teacher relationship.
-In a study titled, 'Trust and the Family-School Relationship: Examination of Parent-Teacher Differences in Elementary and Secondary Grades,' by Kimberly S Adams and Sandra L Christenson published by the Journal of School Psychology in 2010, having a good parent-teacher relationship, based on trust, resulted in better school performance.
-The study states - 'Trust between parents and teachers is a vital element in building and maintaining the family-school relationship.
+Building trust between parents and teachers is the cornerstone of having an effective and harmonious parent-teacher relationship.
+In a study titled 'Trust and the Family-School Relationship: Examination of Parent-Teacher Differences in Elementary and Secondary Grades,' by Kimberly S Adams and Sandra L Christenson, published by the Journal of School Psychology in 2010, having a good parent-teacher relationship based on trust resulted in better school performance.
+The study states, 'Trust between parents and teachers is a vital element in building and maintaining the family-school relationship.
 Improving home-school communication was identified as a primary way to enhance trust.
 Also, the perceived quality of family-school interaction was a better predictor of trust than was the frequency of contact or demographic variables.
 Trust was positively correlated with three indicators of school performance.'

 Comments